AUTOMATIC1111/stable-diffusion-webui/README.md

 - (You)

 ## Usage Rights
-Everything in this repository is released under CC0 1.0 (public domain, https://creativecommons.org/publicdomain/zero/1.0/) + a waiver of all other IP rights (including patents and trademarks).
+All code native to this repository is released under CC0 1.0 (public domain, https://creativecommons.org/publicdomain/zero/1.0/) + a waiver of all other IP rights (including patents and trademarks).

 The additional waiver of all IP rights follows: